-We contacted ten native sovereign nation tribal leaders through formal letters, and other tribes potentially affected by this action.
-To date, we have received one letter from the Oglala Sioux Tribe (OST) with comments and request for coordination related to government-to-government consultation.
-After multiple attempts to contact the OST over several months, the Tribe's concerns were addressed, and any opposition was dropped after a meeting in June (2022) with the Mountain-Prairie Regional Director.
+We contacted ten native sovereign nation Tribal leaders through formal letters, and other Tribes potentially affected by this action.
+To date, we have received one letter from the

+Northern Arapaho Tribe with comments and a request for coordination related to government-to-government consultation.
+The Tribal comments were addressed in the final EA and the Tribe concurred with the proposed action to issue an IETP.
 The current and future avoidance and minimization measures implemented at the project will also minimize effects to Traditional Cultural Properties (TCP).